CSC207-UofT/course-project-internet-explorers/phase0/CRC.md

 ---

-# `Interface game.WorldEntity`
+# `abstract class WorldEntity`

 ### Responsibilities
-* Position: Attribute, double[x,y], continuous coordinates for where the entity is located
+* Position: Attribute, float[x,y], continuous coordinates for where the entity is located
 * Shape: Attribute, the outline of the entity

 ### Collaborators
-Player, Enemy, Defender
+GameCharacter

 ---

-# `abstract class GameCharacter`
+# `class GameCharacter extends WorldEntity`

 ### Responsibilities
+* Instantiates character objects such as Player, Defender, Enemy
+  * Position and shape inherited from WorldEntity
+  * Team: Attribute, determine if Defender, Enemy (who damages who)
   * Health: Attribute, int, denotes the total amount of health the individual has
-* Position: Attribute, array with x, y, where on the map the IC is currently located
   * Inventory: Attribute, ArrayList, items currently being held
-* Level(?): Attribute, the level of the enemy
+  * Level: Attribute, the level of the GameCharacter
-* Range(?): Attribute, how far the character can attack
-* Hitbox(?): Attribute, from how far the character can be hit from

 ### Collaborators
-Player, Enemy, Defender

----

-# `class Player extends GameCharacter implements DamageableCollidable`

-### Responsibilities
-* represents the `GameCharacter` controlled by the player

-### Collaborators
-Player, Enemy, Defender, Collidable, GameCharacter

----

-# `class Enemy extends GameCharacter implements DamageableCollidable`

-### Responsibilities
-* represents enemy GameCharacters which attack the Player's castle and defenders

-### Collaborators
-GameCharacter, Player, Defender, Map, DamageableCollidable

----

-# `class Defender extends GameCharacter`

-### Responsibilities
-* represents friendly GameCharacters which attack enemies

-### Collaborators
-GameCharacter, Player, Enemy, Map, DamageableCollidable
+WorldEntity, World, Map

 ---